ThomvanderVelden/WebDeveloperBootcamp/README.md

 # WebDeveloperBootcamp
-This is a repository for the udemy course Web Development Bootcamp, which I am doing right now.
+This is a repository for the udemy course The Web Development Bootcamp.